2. Material Accounting Policy

 Internally-generated intangible assets- research and development expenditure

-Expenditure on research activities is recognised as an expense in the period in which it is incurred.
-An internally-generated intangible asset arising from development (or from the development phase of an internal project) is recognised if, and only if, all of the following have been demonstrated:
+Expenditure on research activities is recognized as an expense in the period in which it is incurred.
+An internally-generated intangible asset arising from development (or from the development phase of an internal project) is recognized if, and only if, all of the following have been demonstrated:

 a) the technical feasibility of completing the intangible asset so that it will be available for use or sale;